 Step 5: Inviting candidates to the Bryq assessment

-We propose it is best to apply Bryq top of funnel to avoid manual processing of incoming resumes.
+We propose it's best to apply Bryq at the top of the funnel to avoid manual processing of incoming resumes.
 As the candidates complete the assessments, they are ranked among the pool of candidates that have been invited to take the assessment.
-The scores for each area assesses (cognitive and personality) show how closely the candidate matches the role and it makes it quite straightforward to determine who to interview.
+The scores for each area (cognitive and personality) show how closely the candidate matches the role, making it straightforward to determine who to interview.

 Our assessments are calibrated, which means that people will score on average 50% and that 66% of the candidates will be within roughly 35% and 65%.
 This is meant so that you can determine at a glance if someone is above or below average.
 Remember that less than 2% will score above 90% in any given subject.